 This class will meet twice a week for 50 minutes.
 Each week, 3-4 lessons will be taught and each lesson will have written problems to complete.
 It can be expected to spend 3-5 hours per week on this course.
 Answer keys to the homework problems will be provided to allow students to assess their understanding of the material, and there will be time given at the beginning of each class to discuss homework problems that students need further clarification on.
 Therefore, it will be very important that students attend class, take notes, work through teacher guided examples and complete homework in a timely manner, in order to develop a good understanding of the material and stay on pace with the course.
 All classes will be recorded, so that in the case of having to miss a class, or if a student desires to re-watch a lesson, a video will be available for viewing.

 Who should enroll?

 This class is for 8th to 12th graders.
 Advanced 7th graders may be admitted with permission from the teacher.
-Students should have a good handle on the four operations and fractions, decimals, and percents.
+Incoming students should have a good understanding of arithmetic operations, fractions, decimals, and percents.
 A placement test will be provided upon course registration in order to assess student readiness for the course.